0xRyuzak1/0xRyuzak1.github.io/_posts/2023-11-25-htb-pilgrimage.md

 UnicodeDecodeError: 'utf-8' codec can't decode byte 0x8f in position 27: invalid start byte
 ```

-The previous error is appears because this is a SQLite file not normal ASCII text file so i downlaod the image manually and with a little of bash i can get the sqlite db file.
+The previous error is appears because this is a SQLite file not normal ASCII text file so i download the image manually and with a little of bash i can get the sqlite db file.

 ```console
 (kali㉿kali)-[~]$ identify -verbose ~/Downloads/6563b08379ecc.png |grep -i 'Raw profile type' -A 1000 |tail -n +4|tr -d '\n' |grep -oE '[a-zA-Z0-9]{100,}'|xxd -r -p > db.sqlite